CKS-Solutions/fast-food-auth-api/terraform/README.md

    * The profile must be named `dev-admin` (you can change it in envs/dev/backend.hcl and variables.tf)

 2. **Login in AWS**
-   login in AWS using the `aws login` command.
+   login in AWS using the `aws sso login --profile dev-admin` command. set the env variable `$env:AWS_PROFILE = "dev-admin"`

 3. **Initialize Terraform**:
    ```bash